 However, depression can also be so severe as to qualify for its own rating.
 Therefore its recommended that, when filing for PTSD, you also seek a secondary rating for depression if it has been affecting you.

-In turn, this will also give the VA more to consider when proposing to reduce your benefits.
+In turn, this will also give the VA more to consider when proposing to reduce a PTSD rating.

 Bipolar disorder and PTSD have also been proven to be linked, as bipolar patients have been shown to experience PTSD at a rate 6 times higher than the general population.